Your Doctorate in Physics at TUM

 The first step to start your doctorate is to find a supervisor among the professors of our department and to find together a research topic.
 Being part of the research group of your supervisor, you will receive guidance and support with your doctoral project.
 Since the individual scientific research is the key part of any Ph.
 D. project enbedding into a research group with supervisor and colleagues with similar interests is important.
 Hence you apply for Ph.
 D. positions in the research group fitting your scientific interest best – not at an anonymous school.

 Having found your supervisor and research topic, the application procedure runs through the central online platform Doc-GS.
 Please keep in mind that the Physics Department issues the degree Dr. rer. nat. for all successful Ph.
 D. students.
-You can find more information on the application process and the required documents at the TUM Graduate School – in addition please keep the following remarks in mind:
+You can find more information on the application process and the required documents at the TUM Graduate School – in addition please keep in mind the additional remarks below.

 After completing the online registration in DocGS hand in the documents at the Dean’s Office.